awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

   Then CloudFront routes the request to the secondary origin in the origin group\.
 **Note**
 For some use cases, like streaming video content, you might want CloudFront to fail over to the secondary origin quickly\.
-To adjust how quickly CloudFront fails over to the secondary origin, see [Controlling Origin Timeouts and Attempts](#controlling-attempts-and-timeouts)\.
+To adjust how quickly CloudFront fails over to the secondary origin, see [Controlling origin timeouts and attempts](#controlling-attempts-and-timeouts)\.

 CloudFront routes all incoming requests to the primary origin, even when a previous request failed over to the secondary origin\.
 CloudFront only sends requests to the secondary origin after a request to the primary origin fails\.